Thanks for joining us for our homemade Kombucha Brewing Class for Beginners!

 Kombucha Brewing Kit

-We used the Kombucha Brewing Kit from The Kombucha Shop in our workshop.
+We use the Kombucha Brewing Kit from The Kombucha Shop in our workshops.
 This is an easy way to make sure you have everything you need to get started brewing kombucha.
 Plus, you can feel extra good supporting a Wisconsin-based company!